Triphyllius

 Saint Triphyllius (Τριφύλλιος; also spelled Tryphillius, Triphylius) was born in Constantinople in the early fourth century.
 He was educated in law at the school of Beirut.
 He converted to Christianity and was named bishop of Nicosia.
 Triphyllius was a follower of Saint Spyridon of Trimythous.
-He was also an ardent supporter of St. Athanasius of Alexandria against the Arians, and consequently he was persecuted by them.
-St. Jerome considered him one of the most eloquent Church figures of the era.
+He was also an ardent supporter of Saint Athanasius of Alexandria against the Arians, and he was consequently persecuted by them.
+Saint Jerome considered him one of the most eloquent Church figures of the era.

-Monument to Spyridon of Trimythus in Crimea, Ukraine.
-The authors are Boris Krylov and Oles Sydoruk.